-5.6.2 Member R70-50 per week payable by the
+4.6.2 Member R70-50 per week payable by the

+employee only.

-5.6.3 Adult dependants: R45-00 per week payable, per adult
+4.6.3 Adult dependants: R45-00 per week payable, per adult

+dependant, payable by the employee only.

-5.6.4 Minor dependants: R45-00 per week, per minor dependant,
+4.6.4 Minor dependants: R45-00 per week, per minor dependant,

+payable by the employee only.

-5.6.5 Extraordinary dependants:
+4.6.5 Extraordinary dependants: R96-00 per week, per extraordinary

-R96-00 per week, per extraordinary dependant, payable by the employee only.
+dependant, payable by the employee

+only.

+4.7 NEW MEMBERS FROM THE FIRST FULL PAY WEEK IN MAY 2020 FOR PARTIES AND NON-PARTIES FROM 29 JUNE 2020 as was gazetted under Government Gazette No 43447 under Notice R.333 of 19 June

-5.7 NEW MEMBERS FROM 29 JUNE 2020 - NUFAWSA SICK BENEFIT SOCIETY (for all areas excluding the Free State Province)
+2020 - NUFAWSA SICK BENEFIT SOCIETY (for all areas excluding the Free State Province)

-- NUFAWSA Sick Benefit Society contributions shall be payable to the National Union of Furniture and Allied Workers of South Africa or their nominated administrator at the prescribed rates by the employee only when more than 20 hours' wages per week are payable to an employee.
-To determine the number of hours worked by the employee, the calculation must include the ordinary hours worked by the employee as well as the hours which would ordinarily have been worked by the employee on: - 5.7.1.1 paid public holidays; - 5.7.1.2 trade union representative leave days; - 5.7.1.3 the first 3 days per annum of paid sick leave days on condition that an acceptable medical certificate is presented by the employee to his employer and that such sick leave days do not fall on a Monday or a Friday or on the day before or after a public holiday; and - 5.7.1.4 family responsibility leave days for the first 2 days only which are related to the death of an employee's spouse, life partner, employee's parent, adoptive parent, grandparent, child, adopted child, grandchild or sibling and upon submission of the relevant death certificate by the employee to his employer. - 5.7.2 Member plus 1 to 3 dependants: R93-00 per week payable by the employee only
+- 4.7.1 NUFAWSA Sick Benefit Society contributions shall be payable to the National Union of Furniture and Allied Workers of South Africa or their nominated administrator at the prescribed rates by the employee only when more than 20 hours' wages per week are payable to an employee.
+To determine the number of hours worked by the employee, the calculation must include the ordinary hours worked by the employee as well as the hours which would ordinarily have been worked by the employee on: - 4.7.1.1 paid public holidays; - 4.7.1.2 trade union representative leave days; - 4.7.1.3 the first 3 days per annum of paid sick leave days on condition that an acceptable medical certificate is presented by the employee to his employer and that such sick leave days do not fall on a Monday or a Friday or on the day before or after a public holiday; and - 4.7.1.4 family responsibility leave days for the first 2 days only which are related to the death of an employee's spouse, life partner, employee's parent, adoptive parent, grandparent, child, adopted child, grandchild or sibling and upon submission of the relevant death certificate by the employee to his employer. - 4.7.2 Member plus 1 to 3 dependants: R93-00 per week payable by the